DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 Smithsonian’s collection are mediated and governed queries that happen within the bounded space of the web and the archive, which are limited spaces and bounded by time.
-By overestimating what Google, the Smithsonian and creation stories can provide, Grosse Fatigue's searcher is seized by anxiety.
+By overestimating what Google, the Smithsonian and creation stories can provide, *Grosse Fatigue*'s searcher is seized by anxiety.
 Questions regarding existence cannot be answered by data or documents alone.
 Further, many things in human existence cannot be documented, transfixed, factually accounted for, indexed or